-Company Name Relationship with the Group E-House Under the common control of E-House Holdings until December 30, 2016, and E-House Holdings became largest shareholder since then (Note 1).
-SINA A shareholder with significant influence on the Group Shanghai Yicang Enterprise Management Ltd. ("Yicang") Mr. Xin Zhou, executive chairman of Leju, is Yicang's chairman and ultimate controller before April 2019.
-Yicang was sold by Mr. Xin Zhou on April, 2019.
-Yunchuang Mr. Xin Zhou, executive chairman of Leju, is Yunchuang's ultimate controller Yunnan Huixiangju Information & Consultant Ltd. ("Huixiangju") One of the Group's investment affiliates and the Group owns 51% equity interest Suzhou Qianyisheng Information & Consultant Ltd. ("Qianyisheng") One of the Group's investment affiliates and the Group owns 19% equity interest Shanghai Quanzhuyi Home Furnishing Accessories Ltd. ("QuanZhuYi") One of the Group's investment affiliates and the Group owns 13.5% equity interest Tencent Holdings Ltd. or certain of its affiliates ("Tencent") A shareholder with significant influence on the Group Jupai Holdings Ltd. ("Jupai") Mr. Xin Zhou, executive chairman of Leju, is Jupai's director.
-E- House Holdings has significant influence on Jupai and Leju E-House (China) Enterprise Holdings Ltd. ("E-House Enterprise") Mr. Xin Zhou, executive chairman of Leju, is E-House Enterprise's director.
-E-House Enterprise was a subsidiary of E-House before it became a listed company in Hong Kong during 2018
+Company Name Relationship with the Group E-House Enterprise Mr. Xin Zhou, executive chairman of Leju, is E-House Enterprise's chairman.
+E-House Enterprise was a subsidiary of E-House before it became a listed company in Hong Kong in July, 2018.
+Leju has been a subsidiary of E-House Enterprise since November 4, 2020.
+(Note 1) E-House Under the common control of E-House Holdings until December 30, 2016, and E-House Holdings became largest shareholder from December 31, 2016 to November 4, 2020.
+Mr. Xin Zhou, executive chairman of Leju, is E-House's ultimate controller.
+(Note 1).
+SINA A shareholder with significant influence Shanghai Yicang Enterprise Management Ltd. ("Yicang") Mr. Xin Zhou, executive chairman of Leju, is Yicang's chairman and ultimate controller before April 2019.
+Yicang was disposed of in April, 2019.
+Shanghai Tianji Network Services Ltd. ("Tianji Network") (formerly known as Shanghai Yunchuang Information & Technology Ltd.) Mr. Xin Zhou, executive chairman of Leju, is Tianji Network's ultimate controller Yunnan Huixiangju Information & Consultant Ltd. ("Huixiangju") One of the Group's investment affiliates and the Group owns 51% equity interest and has significant influence Suzhou Qianyisheng Information & Consultant Ltd. ("Qianyisheng") One of the Group's investment affiliates and the Group owns 19% equity interest and has significant influence Shanghai Quanzhuyi Home Furnishing Accessories Ltd. ("QuanZhuYi") One of the Group's investment affiliates and the Group owns 13.5% equity interest and has significant influence Tencent Holdings Ltd. or certain of its affiliates ("Tencent") A shareholder with significant influence Jupai Holdings Ltd. ("Jupai") Mr. Xin Zhou, executive chairman of Leju, is Jupai's director.
+E-House Holdings has significant influence on Jupai and Leju

 Subsequent to Leju's IPO, E-House began charging the Group corporate service fees pursuant to agreements entered into in March 2014 in connection with Leju's IPO.
-Under these services arrangements, E-House provides various corporate support services to the Group, including general finance and accounting, human resource management, administrative, internal control and internal audit, operational management, legal and information technology.
-E-House charges the Group a fee based on an estimate of the actual cost incurred to provide such services, which amounted to \$5,447,864, \$1,942,495 and \$1,772,642 for the years ended December 31, 2017, 2018 and 2019, respectively.
+Under these service arrangements, E-House provides various corporate support services to the Group, including general finance and accounting, human resource management, administrative, internal control and internal audit, operational management, legal and information technology.
+The termination provisions in the arrangements were amended on November 4, 2020 and E-House continues to provide such services under the amended services arrangements.
+E-House charges the Group a fee based on an estimate of the actual cost incurred to provide such services, which amounted to \$1,942,495, \$1,772,642 and \$1,910,204 for the years ended December 31, 2018, 2019 and 2020, respectively.

-During the years ended December 31, 2017, 2018 and 2019, significant related party transactions were as follows:
+During the years ended December 31, 2018, 2019 and 2020, significant related party transactions were as follows: